 Things You’ll Need to Start an Online Thrift Store

 Although you don’t need a physical location to start an online thrift store, you still need a few things to get started.

-To start your consigning business, think about what kinds of items you want to resell.
-Will you focus on something specific, like maternity clothes or luxury handbags?
-Or do you want your site to be more general?
+To start your consigning business, think about what kinds of items you want to sell.
+Will you focus on something specific, like maternity clothes or luxury handbags; or do you want your site to be more general?
 You can start with one niche and expand as your resale business grows.

 To get your online thrift store up and running, you need to use a sales platform or create your own website.

 You can choose either an all-in-one platform or set up a WordPress site plus a payment platform.
 People also have success in setting up Instagram accounts to list clothes for sale and receiving payments through PayPal.

 Shopify is an example of an all-in-one sales solution.
 Just log in, post your items, and start selling.
 This is a quick way to get up and running, but it will cost you $29 a month or more.
 Fortunately, you can deduct this cost on your taxes.

 If you don’t want to spend the money for a fully hosted and supported solution, you can also set up a WordPress site and pick a selling platform plugin.
 WooCommerce is a commonly used e-commerce platform that you can integrate into a WordPress site.